csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/writingPerformables/index.md

 [Allow cooperative cancellation]: AllowCooperativeCancellation.md
 [Write a builder]: WriteABuilder.md
 [Do not rely on a DI framework]: DoNotUseDiFrameworks.md
-[Remember the lessons of Pure Functions]: PureFunctionalTasks.md
+[Aim for Pure Functional tasks]: PureFunctionalTasks.md
 [Do not interact with Abilities from Tasks]: TasksDoNotUseAbilities.md